Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11

 When it comes to mountain biking, this is the place to be!

-“Dré dans l’pentu”, the Grand-Bornand mountain-biking area unfurls 178 km of marked trails on 15 itineraries of varying difficulty.
+“Dré dans l’pentu”, the Grand-Bornand mountain biking area offers 178 km of signposted trails on 15 itineraries of varying difficulty.
 These are all invitations to discover the sustainable side of Grand-Bornand, with its natural, cultural, built and agricultural heritage, its flora and fauna, and the chance to meet the people of Le Grand-Bornand.
-Mountain biking in Grand-Bornand is a great mix of adventure, epicureanism and bohemian spirit, and a great way to fill your village notebook with memories…
+Mountain biking in Le Grand-Bornand is a great mix of adventure, epicureanism and bohemian spirit, and a great way to fill your village notebook with memories…

 Le Grand-Bornand - #VTTélectrique